Trump Dossier firm supplied info used in Russian Trump Tower meeting

 Employees of Ziff Brothers Investments contributed nearly $1.7 million to various political committees and candidates in the 2016 election cycle — a mixture of Republicans and Democrats.
 Donations to Clinton's presidential campaign totaled only $17,700.

-Regardless, Russian President Vladimir Putin of Russia has taken to mentioning some version of Vesilnitskaya's charges of late, and state-run television has aired interviews with Veselnitskaya and Chaika.
+Regardless, Russian President Vladimir Putin of Russia has taken to mentioning some version of Veselnitskaya's charges of late, and state-run television has aired interviews with Veselnitskaya and Chaika.